-Soil microorganisms play an essential role in decomposing organic matter, cycling nutrients and fertilizing your soil.
+Soil microorganisms play an essential role in decomposing organic matter, cycling nutrients, and fertilizing your soil.
 They also help make up and produce soil organic carbon, which locks carbon into the soil for long periods of time and improves your soil’s fertility and water-retaining capacity.

-Soil microbes are also important for the development of healthy soil structure.
+Soil microbes are also important for the development of a healthy soil structure.
 They cement soil aggregates, which keep your soil from crumbling when exposed to water.
 And fungal filaments are like threads that surround the aggregates like a hairnet — holding it together.

 Soil microorganisms, and fungi, in particular, can also be harnessed to draw carbon out of the atmosphere and sequester it in the soil.
 Bacteria and fungi are decomposers, so soil microorganisms may provide a way to reduce atmospheric greenhouse gasses and help to limit the impact of greenhouse gas-induced climate change.